VennyA/crm-revops-analytics-/README.md

 - 2025 figures represent January to October only and are not directly comparable to full prior years (2022–2024).
 Year over year comparisons involving 2025 should be treated with caution.

+## Conclusion

+This analysis provides a structured evaluation of the full B2B SaaS customer lifecycle  from lead acquisition through conversion, revenue generation, customer retention, and business health  covering 10,000 leads across seven interconnected tables spanning 2022 to 2025.

+The business shows real commercial strength — $43.9M in ARR, a 54% win rate, and existing customer revenue nearly matching new business at $21M combined demonstrate a product with genuine market fit.
+However, the analysis reveals three critical areas requiring leadership attention:

+- **ICP misalignment** — the business is not consistently acquiring its strongest segments.
+North America HealthTech (501-1000 employees) averages $1.82M per Enterprise deal, yet remains underrepresented in the pipeline relative to its value.

+- **Retention dependency** — NRR of 81.69% means the business cannot grow from its existing customer base alone.
+Poor support is the leading churn driver, and win-back efforts succeed only 17.7% of the time — making prevention the only viable retention strategy.

+- **Top-of-funnel leakage** — only 47% of leads progress to MQL, representing the largest single conversion bottleneck in the funnel.
+Improving lead quality and ICP targeting at the top would have the greatest downstream impact on pipeline and revenue.

+Ultimately, this project demonstrates that sustainable revenue growth requires more than acquisition.
+It requires acquiring the right customers, retaining them through strong support, and expanding their value over time.